modmore/docs/en/01_Commerce/v1/75_Developer/Guides/Custom_Pricing.md

 That should do the trick!

 We'll also need to tell Commerce how to save and load the data for a price type, which happens with the `serialize` and static `unserialize` methods.
 While the exact format this uses is up to you, storing data as JSON is typically fine.
-As the PriceType is always stored in a currency-specific `PricingInterface` implementation, you do not have to store the context.
+As the PriceType is always stored in a currency-specific `PricingInterface` implementation, you do not have to store the currency.

 ```php
     public function serialize()